Anilexg/Final-project/README.md

 Created by: Lina Gegužienė and Renata Šimkevičienė

-This is the end project in Vilnius Coding School
+This is the end project of Data analysis course at Vilnius Coding School

-Project theme:  Health data analysis and visualisation
+Project theme:  Occupational Diseases data analysis and visualization

 The main goal of the project is to find out the number of cases per year, the geographical distribution and which sexes are most affected by Occupational Diseases.
 The analysis period is from 2005 to 2023.

-In this project we used to work with Python language, CSV files and Database (Postgres).
+In this project we used Python, CSV files, and a PostgreSQL database showcasing our practical coding skills acquired at Vilnius Coding School.

 ### _Applied knowledge:_

-Used libraries: Pandas, Numpy, MatplotLib, SeaBorn, sklearn.linear_model ????
+Used libraries: Pandas, Numpy, MatplotLib, SeaBorn, Selenium,SciPy

 ##### _postgres_.py

 Used database adapter: psycopg2

-Steps:????

-1. Creating of postgres connection settings (def db_con():)
-2. Writing function to create table into vcs_final_project database (def create_table():)
-3. Creating connection to database for data analysis (def work_with_database():)

 ##### _web_scrap_.py

-Used imports: psycopg2, BeautifulSoup, requests, time, postgres.py ???/

-Steps:

-1. Finding data from URL ("https://get.data.gov.lt/datasets/gov/hi/profesines/Asmuo").
+Getting data from URL ("https://get.data.gov.lt/datasets/gov/hi/profesines/Asmuo").
-2. Getting needed data from url as table using Beautiful soup and indicate analysis method (html.parser).
-3. Using "if" and "for" received data inserted into table in Postgres

 ##### final_project.py